aflupton/taproom-react/README.md

 ## Setup

-Clone the repository from Github, navigate to the project directory in your terminal, execute `npm install`, and then run `npm run start` and navigate to `localhost:8080` in your browser to view the app.
+Clone the repository from Github, navigate to the project directory in your terminal, execute `npm install`, execute `npm run start` and then navigate to `localhost:8080` in your browser to view the app.

 ## Contact